yunfan/punyforth/README.md

 FORTH is a simple imperative stack-based programming language and interactive environment with good metaprogramming support and extensibility.

+The Forth environment combines the compiler with an interactive shell (REPL), where the user can define functions called words.

 Punyforth does not have local variables, instead values are kept on a stack.
 This stack is used only for storing data.
 There is a separate return stack that stores information about nested subroutin calls.
 Both stacks are first-class in the language.

 ```forth